-4 Summary and discussion
+4 Summary and Conclusions

 In this study, we examined the variations and properties of aerosol, cloud and precipitations over the Eastern Caribbean by using data collected during the Barbados Aerosol Cloud Experiment (BACEX), which took place off the Caribbean island of Barbados from 15 March to 15 April 2010.
 The marine environment near Barbados provided an excellent area to sample shallow marine clouds with a strong propensity to precipitate.
 In addition, African dust outbreaks periodically affected the region and provided an excellent opportunity to observe aerosol-cloud-precipitation interactions.
-The primary observing platform for the experiment was a Center for Interdisciplinary Remotely Piloted Aircraft Studies (CIRPAS) Twin Otter (TO) research aircraft, which were equipped with standard meteorological instruments, a zenith pointing cloud radar, and probes that measured aerosol, cloud, and precipitation characteristics.
+The primary observing platform for the experiment was the Center for Interdisciplinary Remotely Piloted Aircraft Studies (CIRPAS) Twin Otter (TO) research aircraft, which was equipped with standard meteorological instruments, a zenith pointing cloud radar, and probes that measured aerosol, cloud, and precipitation characteristics.

-During the one month experiment period, the most intense African dust events during all of 2010 (1-2 April) were observed.
-Temporal variations and vertical distributions of aerosol observed on the 15 flights, made by the TO research aircraft, showed a wide range of aerosol conditions.
+During the one month experiment period, the most intense African dust event during all of 2010 (1-2 April) was observed.
+Temporal variations and vertical distributions of aerosol observed on the 15 flights made by the TO research aircraft showed a wide range of aerosol conditions.
 The 10-day back trajectories of air masses observed at Barbados showed three distinct air masses: typical maritime, Saharan, and mid-latitude.
-These types match well the results from Dunion (2011), who examined about 6000 rawinsonde observations from the Caribbean Sea region taken during the hurricane seasons, 1995-2002.
+These types match well the results from Dunion (2011), who examined about 6000 rawinsonde observations from the Caribbean Sea region taken from July to October , 1995-2002.
 A variety of aerosol vertical structures were observed and categorized by three distinct profiles associated with aerosol source regions.
-First, accumulation mode aerosol concentration (Na) decreased with height steadily, with a maximum Na below the trade-wind inversion near the surface (< 250 m g-1).
+First, accumulation mode aerosol concentration (Na) decreased with height steadily, with a maximum Na near the surface (< 250 m g-1).
 These profiles were associated with typical maritime air masses.
 The second type of profile had Na increasing with height, with a maximum Na above the inversion height.
 These profiles were associated with air masses that originated in the mid-latitudes (east of U.S. and Canada).
 The third type of aerosol profile was associated with African dust events (31 March - 5 April) where high Na was observed throughout the entire boundary layer with stratified aerosol structures.
 Further, this study shows that under some conditions, in which high aerosol concentrations were observed above the inversion but were not transported to the surface, the AOD may not be a good indicator of the boundary layer aerosols that are important to the development of low-level Cu.

-Aerosol particle size distributions (PSDs) from dusty days showed a significantly higher Na for particle diameter between 0.5 µm and 10 µm, compared with PSDs obtained from non-dusty days.
-The increase of Na in this particular range may have an important impact on aerosol-cloud-precipitation interactions because the most effective GCCN size lies within this range (Segal et al., 2004; Jung et al., 2015), implying that if the dust particles were coated with hygroscopic material, dust may effectively serve as GCCN (Levin et al., 2005).
+Aerosol particle size distributions (PSDs) from dusty days showed a significantly higher Na for particle diameters between 0.5 µm and 10 µm, compared with PSDs obtained from non-dusty days.
+The increase of Na in this particular range may have an important impact on aerosol-cloud-precipitation interactions because the most effective GCCN size lies within this range (Segal et al., 2004; Jung et al., 2015), implying that if the dust particles were coated with hygroscopic material they may effectively serve as GCCN (Levin et al., 2005).
+Otherwise, dust more likely suppresses precipitation (e.g., Rosenfeld, 2001) .

 Despite the large differences in the total mass loading and the origin of aerosols, the overall shapes of PSDs in the accumulation mode were consistent (except for the two single days of transition occurring before and after a dust event).
 However, it should also be noted that the slight differences between the individual PSDs could provide some insights into the processes that affect the aerosol concentration via cloud processes (Jung et al., 2013).
 The observations will be useful for testing how well GCMs can reproduce the aerosol measurements.